laeti-tia/osx.dotfiles/README.md

 - Debian (6 - 7)
 - CentOS (5 - 6)

-I'm making use of this repo as suggested and described by [Kyle Fuller][1].
+I'm making use of this repo as suggested and described by [Kyle Fuller][kf].

 To use this repo on a new machine, do: